labs4capella/python4capella/README.md

 # Installation

-You can install Python4Capella in your Capella in two ways:
+You can install Python4Capella in your Capella thanks to an update site.

-- update site
-- dropins

 Then you will need to setup Python 3.7 in your environment.

-## Update site

 You will need to add the update site to your Capella installation, you can see available releases [here](https://github.com/labs4capella/python4capella/releases).